pauxiel/eleventy-blog/posts/fourthpost.md

   - environment
   - politics
 ---
-Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.
+Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment. it is so sweet getting it right

 ![A sample inlined image](https://source.unsplash.com/random/600x400)